 It takes time and dedication to learn how to draw realistically.
 It’s not for the faint-hearted, but if you have the desire to give it a go, the rewards are worth the effort.

-Realistic drawing requires a keen eye and a super steady hand, along with the ability to concentrate and focus entirely on the subject.
+Drawing realistically requires a keen eye and a super steady hand, along with the ability to concentrate and focus entirely on the subject matter.
 The artist must master proportion and pay close attention to every detail.

 We’ll begin with the basics, and go over 11 key points to help you to master realistic drawing.
-First things first, let’s be clear about what we mean by realism.
+First things first, let’s be clear about what we mean by drawing realistic drawing.

 (I get commissions for purchases made through links in this post.
 However, I only promote products I like and recommend)